Boston Dynamics CEO on the company’s top 3 robots, AI, and viral videos

 The “future” means “in perpetual development,” for Raibert.
 Atlas is the “future” robot because it’s always in the prototype stage.
 So, will Atlas ever ship?

 “I don’t think so,” Raibert acknowledged.
 “To be honest, Handle was an offspring from Atlas.
-Because we had Atlas handling boxes and we said, ‘Well what would be a more efficient, less costly way of doing this?’
+Because we had Atlas handling boxes and we said, ‘Well, what would be a more efficient, less costly way of doing this?’
 And so, you have to look at Handle through the right lens.
 It’s like the humanoid [Atlas], but it’s much more simplified, [with] fewer degrees of freedom, which means it can cost less.
 [It can be] faster.
 And we’re doing a spin on Handle to have a more productized version.”

 Atlas is expensive and finicky, and it requires a team of special people to keep it working.
 Still, its performance is higher than anything else the company has created.
 Atlas is Boston Dynamics’ research project: The company develops new tech in Atlas and then at some point pulls some of that tech into its own product.